Blog Layout

 Cleanup crews also reduce health risks by cleaning and disinfecting affected areas and personal belongings.
 Some items and materials may not be salvageable after exposure to standing water; for example, you may need to replace carpets and upholstery because of a mold infestation.
 Eliminating contaminants is critical to preventing the growth of harmful microorganisms.

 Applying mold inhibitors and staying alert to the signs of growth are also important to the restoration process and preventing secondary damage.
 Again, working with trained professionals is essential, as they can identify the hidden or hard-to-reach areas where moisture can hide.
-Addressing these helps ensure thorough drying and cleanup.
+Addressing these helps ensure thorough drying and cleanup, which is especially important when dealing with common water damage issues.

 The Importance of Ongoing Monitoring